deis/workflow/src/applications/using-docker-images.md

 * The Dockerfile must use the `EXPOSE` directive to expose exactly one port.
 * That port must be listening for an HTTP connection.
 * The Dockerfile must use the `CMD` directive to define the default process that will run within the container.
-* If Procfile is used then Docker image should contain Bash for successfull run.
+* The Docker image must contain [bash](https://www.gnu.org/software/bash/) to run processes.

 ## Create an Application